PedroTrujilloV/PedroTrujilloV.github.io/journal-week-2.md

 The HIG

- Was very interestiong learn more about swift. for me was very helpful the experience programming with Python because is a modern programing language too, I think much modern than Swift, and more easy to use.
+Was very interesting learn more about swift. for me was very helpful the experience programming with Python because is a modern programing language to, I think much modern than Swift, and more easy to use.

-My muscle memory is creating the nescesary knoledge to create fast Swift code.
-I'm very exciting to learn about use databases with Swift, because that will be a key topic for my possible project in the Swift course.'
+My muscle memory is creating the necessary knowledge to create fast Swift code.
+I'm very exciting to learn about use databases with Swift, because that will be a key topic for my possible project in the Swift course.